-President for national counter-terror narrative under Holy Prophet’s teachings
+President calls for national counter-terror narrative under guidance from Holy Prophet’s teachings

 Such an approach would lead to improvement and society to ultimately reach the destination of prosperity by rising out of the abyss of ignorance, poverty and destitution.

-He said it was imperative for the leader to comprehend the world and society with open heart and mind and leave no stone unturned for development and prosperity of society keeping in view the contemporary situation.
+He said it was imperative for the leader to comprehend the world and society with open heart and mind and leave no stone unturned for development and prosperity of society, keeping in view the contemporary situation.

-President Mamnoon said it was his leadership’s responsibility to promote healthy trends in the light of highest principles of morality by uprooting the negative tendencies from society.
+President Mamnoon said it was leadership’s responsibility to promote healthy trends in the light of highest principles of morality by uprooting the negative tendencies from society.

 Earlier, the religious affairs minister presented a souvenir to the president.